Frequently Asked Questions

 Yes, we offer free parking near our building, McGuinn Hall.
 As you pull in to the parking area, a research assistant will meet you to direct you to the parking spot and provide you with our parking pass.

 I have another child.
-Can I bring him/her to the study?
+Can I bring them to the study?

 Of course!
 We have studies for children of all ages, and many toys in our lab to keep children occupied.
 Let us know you will bringing a sibling when we schedule the appointment and we will make sure to have a research assistant available to play with your child during the study.